webfansplz/vue-ssd1306/README.md

 A Vue Renderer for SSD1306 OLED chip on Raspberry Pi

+## Introduction

+This project demonstrates how to:

+- Use Vue together with NodeJs on Raspberry Pi.
+- Build a custom renderer for Vue.
+- Node.js driver SSD1306 OLED on Raspberry Pi.

 ## Getting Started

 This project only works on Raspberry Pi.